 What causes the lunging, barking and growling

 Brawling is due to more than just unintentional walking straight towards.

 It may have begun gradually without the human even noticing.
-The dog may have been insecure or afraid of some other dog on something else or got scared of other dog or something else (like wind or thunder or anything) and somehow connected it to other dogs.
+The dog may have been insecure or afraid of some other dog or something else (like wind or thunder or anything) and somehow connected it to other dogs.
 Alternatively the walker may have been insecure or afraid of something and the dog have thought that the walker is afraid of the on coming dog.

 At that moment the dog has likely shown various body language signals to the walker to get out of the situation but the walker haven’t noticed it.
 The only way now is to banish the on comers by any means necessary, which is shown as growling, lunging, barking, showing teeth etc.